hsumudupriya/heartpace-basic-e-signature-api/README.md

 ## System requirements

-This application utilizes Docker and Laravel Sail to run in development environments.
+This application utilizes Docker to run in development environments.
 Download and install Docker using this [link](https://docs.docker.com/get-started/get-docker/) to run this application easily.

 ## Run the application.